The best call center software can provide an enterprise-grade telecoms experience for small to medium-sized businesses.

-Call centers used to be thought of as the sort of thing only enterprise companies could afford, but accessible and affordable cloud-based phone systems can sometimes also offer a an accessible and affordable contact center solution, to make it easier to manage all customer and staff communications.
+Call centers used to something only enterprise companies could afford, but cloud-based phone systems can now also offer a an accessible and affordable call center solution, to make it easier to manage all customer and staff communications.

 As it's all driven by software, this means no expensive outlay of hardware costs, let alone constructing your own call center.
 Additionally, as it runs from your existing business phone system, this means all of your communications can be handled by the same software and phones that you are already using.